 \subsection{The expectation of the double dimer height function}

 In the rest of section~$3$, we will use the square lattice with mesh size $1$ rather than $\delta$.
 For the simplicity of notations we will not write the index $\delta$.
 (Later, in section~$4$, we are going to use notations without index for continuous objects.)
-We will prove that the function $\HH$ defined by formula~$(\ref{def H})$ with an appropriate choice of functions $\F$ and $\G$ described above is the expectation of the height function for double dimers up to a multiplicative constant.
+We prove that the function $\HH$ defined by formula~$(\ref{def H})$ with an appropriate choice of functions $\F$ and $\G$ described above is the expectation of the height function for double dimers up to a multiplicative constant.

 \begin{lemma} $1$.
-Let a domain $\om$ allow a domino tiling.
+Let a domain $\om$ admit a domino tiling.
 Suppose that a discrete holomorphic function $\F\colon\clb\to\mathbb{C}$ vanishes on~$\db$.
 Then $\F$ is identically zero.

 $2$.
 Let $\om$ be a domain which contains $m$ white squares and $m+1$ black squares.
 Let the domain have a domino tiling after removing one black square from $\dib$.
 Then there exists a nontrivial discrete holomorphic function $\F\colon\clb\to\mathbb{C}$, which is equal to zero on~$\db$.
 Such a function $\F$ is unique up to a multiplicative constant.
-Moreover $\F(u)\neq 0$ for all black squares $u \in \dib$ such that $\om\smallsetminus u$ allows a domino tiling.
+Moreover $\F(u)\neq 0$ for all black squares $u \in \dib$ such that $\om\smallsetminus u$ admits a domino tiling.

 \end{lemma} \begin{proof} 1.
 Consider a system of linear equations with variables that correspond to values of $\F$ in the black faces, and each equation means that the function $\F$ is holomorphic in some white face.
 The number of variables is equal to the number of black faces, and the number of equations is equal to the number of white faces.
-So we have a linear system with a square matrix.
-To prove that the system has only the trivial solution it is enough to show that the determinant of the matrix is not equal to zero.
+So we have a linear system with a square matrix, the same linear system as~(\ref{wcr}) but with a vanishing right hand side.
+To prove that this system has only a trivial solution it is enough to show that the determinant of the matrix is not equal to zero.
 Note that the absolute value of the determinant is equal to the number of the domino tilings of $\om$, since the matrix is the Kasteleyn matrix of $\om$.
 Hence, if the domain has a domino tiling then the determinant is not zero.
 Therefore $\F\equiv0.$